yuvalmGS/gigaspaces-wiki-jekyll/xap97/mule-seda-model.markdown

 weight: 400
 ---

-{% compositionsetup %}
-{% summary page|65 %}OpenSpaces Mule SEDA model allows you to define services that are aware of the space mode they are working with; and to store SEDA queues in a virtualized space queue instead of Mule's default VM queues.{% endsummary %}
+{% summary  %}OpenSpaces Mule SEDA model allows you to define services that are aware of the space mode they are working with; and to store SEDA queues in a virtualized space queue instead of Mule's default VM queues.{% endsummary %}

 # Overview